MichaIng/DietPi-Docs/docs/software/media.md

     If you did not select CAVA to start from boot:

-    - Cava can also be run by typing cava.
+    - CAVA can also be run by typing `cava`.
 Use `CTRL+C` to terminate.
-    - You can modify the autoStart options in `dietpi-autostart`.
+    - You can modify the autostart options in `dietpi-autostart`.

 === "DietPi-JustBoom control panel"